AnusreeKS/DBMS---MySQL/README.md

     Select query to fetch the Age of all persons using the function created CalculateAge() giving DOB of Persons as its parameter.
     Used SQL Built-In-Functions such as Length(),Substr(), Ucase() and Lcase() to get the desired results on the Country table.

+## Assignment 8 - Subqueries and Views

+The sql file contains  commands for mananging the database Country, subqueries, creating views with specific operation performed in the tables and views.
+The primary focus is on subqueries and creating desired views.

+### Summary of Commands
+    Subqueries are written to get the desired output as per the requirements.
+    A new table named Customer is created and values were inserted for further use of creating views.
+    Creating and updating of views were done as per the required conditions.
+    Various built-in SQl commads and aggregae functions such as create, update, group by, order by etc were used as per requirement to get the desired result/views.